Cash back apps.

 - Purchases may not appear in your account for up to 30 days.

 Like BeFrugal, Honey was originally conceived as a coupon search site.
-It's continued to have that function, but a free cash back element has also been introduced.
-"Honey Gold" is their rebate program, offered at select partner sites in addition to any coupon savings that are available.
+It's continued to have that function, but a free cash back element has also been introduced both in the apps as well as browser extensions.
+"Honey Gold" is their rebate program, offered at select partner sites and online retailers in addition to any coupon savings that are available.

 - Has an innovative browser extension that not only searches a site for the best price on a type of item, but will also search for coupon codes to apply to it.

 - Offers a significant bonus amount on your first purchase.

 - The Honey cash back program is included right in the Honey and Venmo apps as well, as Paypal owns all three of those services.

 - Tracks product prices over time across merchant partner sites and can be set to email you when prices drop to a certain point with coupon savings.

 - Honey Gold can only be redeemed for gift cards.

 - While Honey does price and coupon searches for nearly every major retailer, only select retailers and product types are eligible for Honey Gold.